 1. Stance – a broad-based gait is noted in cerebellar disease

-2. Stability – can be staggering and often slow & unsteady – can appear similar to a drunk person walking
+2. Stability – can be staggering, often slow and unsteady – similar to a drunk person walking

 3. Tandem (‘heel to toe’) walking – ask the patient to walk in a straight line with their heels to their toes

 This is a very sensitive test and will exaggerate any unsteadiness.

 It is particularly sensitive at assessing function of the cerebellar vermis.

 This is the first function to be lost in alcoholic cerebellar cortical degeneration.

 4. Romberg’s test – ask patient to put their feet together, keep their hands by their side and close their eyes (be ready to support them in case they are unsteady!)

 This is a test of proprioception, not of cerebellar disease.
 Swaying with correction is not a positive result (although this may occur in cerebellar disease).
 Falling without correction is abnormal and indicates the unsteadiness is due to a sensory ataxia (damage to dorsal columns of spinal cord) rather than a cerebellar ataxia.

 Slurred, staccato speech is characteristic of cerebellar dysfunction.